Hacks-R-Us/hackyplayer/README.md

 # Running
 ## Development
-In seperate consoles/screens/tmux windows, run each of the following:
+In seperate consoles/screens/tmux windows, run each of the following - if you installed manually, prefix with `poetry run`; if you used Lix/Nix, run inside the `nix-shell -A shell`:

-    poetry run flask --app hackyplayer.app run --debug celery -A hackyplayer.tasks worker --loglevel INFO
+    flask --app hackyplayer.app run --debug
+    celery -A hackyplayer.tasks worker --loglevel INFO

 And you should have a server running at localhost:5000